Symptoms of a leaky gut do vary, but there are signs that tend to be consistent across many symptomatic individuals.

 If the leakage is minor, symptoms will generally be confined to the gastrointestinal (GI) tract.
 Such symptoms include bloating, gas and cramps.
 More significant leaks are more likely to produce body-wide symptoms, including fatigue, joint pain, rashes, respiratory issues, asthma, and autoimmune conditions.

-Here are three signs and symptoms you’ll recognize if you have Leaky Gut Syndrome.
-Next week, we will provide four additional signs.
+Here are additional signs and symptoms you’ll recognize if you have Leaky Gut Syndrome.